Learning Abroad Center

 Housing & Meals

 Choose to live either in San Juan de la Penitencia Residence or with a Spanish host family.
 Make sure to compare residence housing and host family options, since each option has its own benefits—your choice will depend on your preferences and priorities.
-Housing requests are honored on a first-come, first-served basis.
-Academic year students may choose different housing options for each semester and can change spring semester housing plans during fall semester in Toledo.
+Housing requests are honored on a first-come, first-serve basis.
+If you are an Academic Year student, you may choose different housing options for each semester and can change spring semester housing plans during fall semester in Toledo.
 Staff members have years of experience coordinating homestays and will be your most valuable resource for questions or issues regarding host families or the Residence.

 All meals are included in both housing options.
-Students who participate in the academic year session are responsible for housing and meal costs between terms.
+If you participate in the academic year session, you are responsible for housing and meal costs between terms.

 We encourage you to compare host family and residence housing options below.